Hariskp/BMI-Calculate/README.md

 # BMI-Calculate-
-BMI Calculate use Java language
+BMI Calculate use Java language using BlueJ